Understanding credit card statements.

 10. Minimum payment due

-This is the minimum amount you must pay by the payment due date, to avoid extra charges.
+This is the minimum amount you must pay by the payment due date.
 But remember, if you only make the minimum payment each statement period, you will pay more in interest and it will take you longer to pay off the unpaid balance.

 A list of all your transactions, charges and payments.